reTHINK-project/dev-registry-global/docs/evaluation.md

 ### Conclusions and recommendations

 While the Global Registry is a central component of the ReThink architecture, write requests are assumed to occur rarely compared to resolving existing identifiers.
-With Kademlia as a basis for the underlying DHT architecture, GET requests are ansered quickly with a median value of 351ms.
+With Kademlia as a basis for the underlying DHT architecture, GET requests are answered quickly with a median value of 351ms.
-Writing performance was rather slow with a median value of 1174ms, but is thought to have no serious impact, as frequent updates to one's user accounts will only occur in the Domain Registy services, while the Global Registry will only be updated seldomly.
+Writing performance was rather slow with a median value of 1174ms, but is thought to have no serious impact, as frequent updates to one's user accounts will only occur in the Domain Registry services, while the Global Registry will only be updated seldoml.
 To further increase performance and to stabalize the service, the service should be run on performant hardware.
-As the Global Registry was tested on virtual machines, limitations of processing power and RAM showed.
+The Global Registry was tested on virtual machines with limitations of processing power and RAM.